-Once you get the feel for things, brioche will be your new best friend.
-You’ll be mixing a batch on the regular, whenever you’ve got the hankering for a special breakfast treat.
+Once you get a feel for things, brioche will become your new best friend.
+You’ll be mixing up a batch on the regular, whenever you’ve got a hankering for a special breakfast treat or snack.

-Do you have a favorite way to serve brioche?
-What about a special memory of your favorite buttery French treat?
+Do you have a favorite way to enjoy brioche, or a special memory of your favorite buttery French treat?
 Let us know in the comments below!